What are Outliers?

 Outliers are a very important aspect of Data Analysis.
 This has many applications in determining fraud and potential new trends in the market.
 In purely statistical sense, an outlier is an observation point that is distant from other observations.
 The probably first definition was given by Grubbs in 1969 as “An outlying observation, or outlier, is one that appears to deviate markedly from other members of the sample in which it occurs”.

 ⦁ Noise is random error or variance in a measured variable

 ⦁ Noise should be removed before outlier detection

-An outlier may indicate experimental error, or it may be due to variability in the measurement.
+An outlier may indicate an experimental error, or it may be due to variability in the measurement.

-In data mining, outlier detection aims to find patterns in data that do not conform to expected behaviour.
+In data mining, outlier detection aims to find patterns in data that do not conform to expected behavior.
 It is extensively used in many application domains such as

 ⦁ Telecom fraud detection

 ⦁ Intrusion detection in cybersecurity,

 ⦁ Global Outlier (or point outliers): If an individual data point can be considered anomalous with respect to the rest of the data, then the datum is termed as a point outlier.
 For example, Intrusion detection in computer networks.

 ⦁ Contextual outliers: If an individual data instance is anomalous in a specific context or condition (but not otherwise), then it is termed as a contextual outlier.